 - Electricity bill

-Those things that you will need in order to live comfortably.
+Those are things that you will need in order to live comfortably.
 Then maybe about this much will be for your rent or if you have a mortgage, then it’s typically a little bit higher, because you have to pay for insurance, you have to pay for property taxes.

 This can be named as mortgage expenses.
 Then everything else that you wind up in this section it’s either going to be savings or maybe your disposable income.
 Meaning anything that you spend for recreational purposes.